sasagon/idletimer/INSTALL.md

 ## Compile

-Just run `configure` script and `make` command like below:
+If you get the source tree from tarball, just run `configure` script and `make` command like below:

     $ ./configure
     $ make

-If you get the source tree from git directly instead of tarball, you must execute `autoreconf` command in autotools before running `configure`.
+If you get the source tree from git directly instead of tarball, you must execute `automake` and `autoreconf` command in autotools before running `configure`.

+    $ automake --add-missing
     $ autoreconf -v

 You can also execute